fatiando/harmonica/doc/user_guide/equivalent_sources/gradient-boosted-eqs.rst

 size of the windows that will be used in the gradient boosting process.
 We will use square windows of 100 km per side.
-Moreover, gradient-boosted equivalent sources can be used together with :ref:`block-averaged-sources`.
+Moreover, gradient-boosted equivalent sources can be used together with :ref:`block-averaged-eqs`.
 We will do so choosing a *block size* of 2 km per side.